-The Compensation Committee has complete discretion to withhold payment pursuant to any of our incentive compensation plans irrespective of whether we or our NEOs have successfully met the financial performance targets or individual objectives set under these plans.
-For example, awards earned pursuant to the annual incentive plan and long-term incentive plan described below are generally intended to qualify as performance-based compensation and are paid or issued as performance compensation awards under and subject to the terms of the Omnibus Plan.
-The Compensation Committee may exercise negative discretion, as permitted by the incentive plans and the Omnibus Plan, to reduce incentive awards to amounts determined by the Committee to be appropriate.
+The Compensation Committee has discretion to establish and determine the achievement of financial and operational performance targets set under our incentive plans.
+For example, awards earned pursuant to the incentive plans described below that were intended to qualify as performance-based compensation and are paid or issued as performance compensation awards under the Omnibus Plan are subject to negative discretion, as permitted by the incentive plans and the Omnibus Plan, which permits the Compensation Committee to reduce incentive awards to amounts it determines to be appropriate.